From the Bottom

 Posted in Music | Tagged , , , , , , , , | Leave a comment

-This is my submission into the three hundred-and-sixty-first Lens-Artists Photo Challenge.
+This is my submission into the three hundred-and-sixty-fifth Lens-Artists Photo Challenge.
+The theme for this one is “Longing“.

 The host of the Lens-Artists challenges cycles weekly between the following people: